 Put it to use: If you use social-media scheduling apps for your automation, it goes without saying to share at optimal times.
 Use your Tweriod insights to check your scheduling or plan your social-media drive-bys for those times.

-Tweepi has a number of useful Twitter features, many of which fall into a couple categories: managing your followers and supercharging who you're following.
-For management, you can unfollow in batches those who don't follow you back, and you can bulk follow another account's complete list of followers or who they're following.
+Tweepi has a number of useful Twitter features, many of which fall into a couple categories: managing your followers and supercharging whom you're following.
+For management, you can unfollow in batches those who don't follow you back, and you can bulk follow another account's complete list of followers or whom they're following.

 Put it to use: Try the cleanup section to bulk edit your connections on Twitter.

 To schedule tweets from any app, simply ask Tweet4me to do it for you.
 Once you're signed up, you can send a direct message that contains a certain prefix containing information on when and what to post.